cuba-platform/admin-tools-addon/README.md

 You can extort entities in following ways:

 * For export groups click Administration > Access Groups.
 Then select groups and click The __Export as ZIP__ button  or  __Export as JSON__ button
+(learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/groups.html)).
 * For export roles click Administration > Roles.
 Then select roles and click The __Export as ZIP__ button  or  __Export as JSON__ button
+(learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/roles.html)).
 * For export any entities click Administration > Entity Inspector and a select entity type.
 Then select needed entities and click The __Export as ZIP__ button  or  __Export as JSON__ button. (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).